sishir2001/Miwok/README.md

 # Miwok
-A transalation app from english to miwok.
-It plays am audio file of the user want to know in miwok language.
+An english to miwok transalation app  .
+It plays an audio file if the user wants to know the pronounciation.